How to improve your child’s ISEB test scores

 2. Cover four ISEB sub-tests:

-• On the same day or across multiple days.
+• Firstly, on the same day or across multiple days.

-• The senior private school they are applying for
+• And then also, at the senior private school they are applying for

-• Or, globally, at an approved independent test centre.
+• Plus also at an approved independent test centre.

 Key ISEB pre-tests features

-• ISEB pre-tests results are made available to senior private schools immediately.
+• ISEB pre-tests results are available to senior private schools immediately.

-• The same indepednet school admin portal allows these results to be shred with other private schools
+• The same independent school admin portal shares these results with other private schools

 • Hence ISEB test-takers only need to sit the ISEB pre-tests once.